fermyon/bartholomew/README.md

 Wasm modules.
 That basically means Hippo, Wagi, and Wagi.net.
 (If you get it running in another environment, please tell us!)

-Bartholomew requires that two directories are mounted into the Wasm module:
+Bartholomew requires that several directories are mounted into the Wasm module:

 - `templates/` should contain Handlebars templates.
 - `content/` should contain Markdown files.